Shekhar-Khairnar/Multimodal-AI-for-Automated-Assessment-of-Surgical-Performance-Using-Video-and-Kinematic-Data/README.md

-# Multimodal AI for Automated Assessment of Surgical Performance Using Video and Kinematic Data
+# Multimodal AI for Automated Assessment of Surgical Performance

 This repository contains the **final training and evaluation code** used for our surgical skill assessment experiments.
 It is intended to support **reproducibility of results** using **pre-calculated multimodal features** and **fixed evaluation splits**.